juanovt10/tracktales-blog/README.md

 - [Instagram](https://www.instagram.com)
 - [Reddit](https://www.reddit.com/)

-Additionally, the framework used for the front-end was [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
+Additionally, the [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/) framework was heavily used for the front-end development.

 ### Code

 In Django, the typical workflow for creating a view involves writing the view code first and subsequently creating the template to render the view.
 However, I took a slightly different approach by starting with the template to visualize the application before refining the code.
 During this process, I faced an issue that wasn't addressed in the [Code Institute](https://codeinstitute.net/global/) Django walkthrough projects, particularly regarding the customization of form styling.

-Initially, I applied Bootstrap classes to style the forms, but I encountered challenges.
-Thanks to the insights gained from [CodingEntrepreneurs Tutorial](/https://www.youtube.com/watch?v=quJzUzCs6Q0&t=623s), I was able to achieve the desired styling by implementing html attributes directly in the [forms.py](/postBoard/forms.py) file.
+Initially, I applied Bootstrap classes to style the forms, but I encountered challenges to display the form fields with the desired styling.
+Thanks to the insights gained from [CodingEntrepreneurs Tutorial](/https://www.youtube.com/watch?v=quJzUzCs6Q0&t=623s), I was able to achieve the desired styling by implementing html attributes in the [forms.py](/postBoard/forms.py) file.

 Given the project's data models, a crucial requirement was to generate a new user profile data instance upon a user's signup, followed by redirecting them to a "create profile" page for further profile completion